Material

 • Higher than expected attrition – more units required to build the product results in higher unit cost and possibly additional excess materials

-Since materials bought to a project belong to the customer, it is the contractor’s responsibility to accurately account for what is being spent to build the product.
+Since materials purchased for a project belong to the customer, it is the contractor’s responsibility to accurately account for what is being spent to build the product.
 This is done by reporting accurate costs for each unit produced, offset by the amount of excess materials disposed of to the best advantage (highest cost recovery possible) for the customer.

-Do you need an independent review of your Earned Value Management System Description to ensure you are providing the necessary material accountability guidance to your projects?
-H&A has years of experience and EVM experts to assess your current material accountability approach.
+Do you need an independent review of your Earned Value Management (EVM) System Description to ensure you are providing the necessary material accountability guidance to your project teams?
+H&A subject matter experts (SMEs) have years of experience in production environments to assess your current material accountability approach.
+They can provide recommendations that best fit your business environment and business systems.

 Contact us to discuss your current and future EVM project needs.